Skip to Content

 How difficult is the Langtang trek?

 The trek is quite demanding due to elevation gain, in the first two days you go over 2000m up, and there are many steep and long ascents on the route.
 Still, it’s one of the easier hiking routes in Nepal and a good one for people who have never done a high-altitude trek before.
 The main reason I considered the Langtang trek as an easier option is the elevation.
-The maximum elevation on the trek is 3800 m (4600 m if you climb Kyanin Ri peak) which is much lower than on most other popular routes such as the Annapurna Base Camp trek or Mardi Himal trek.
+The maximum elevation on the trek is 3800 m (4600 m if you climb Kyanin Ri peak) much lower than on most other popular routes such as the Annapurna Base Camp trek or Mardi Himal trek.

 Travel insurance for the trek